About the Program

 Fluency in modern Chinese and a year of classical Chinese.

-Reading competence in a language other than Chinese relevant to the program, chosen in consultation with the primary adviser.
+Reading competence in a language other than Chinese relevant to the program, chosen in consultation with the Primary Advisor.
 In most cases, the second language will be three years of Japanese.
-In exceptional cases, this requirement may be satisfied by competence in another language, normally demonstrated by three years of language study at Berkeley or its equivalent (F3.2).
+In exceptional cases, this requirement may be satisfied by competence in another language, normally demonstrated by three years of language study at Berkeley or its equivalent.
 (Coursework must be taken for a letter-grade.)
-Native speakers of a language other than English do not automatically fulfill the language requirement; the language must be appropriate to advanced research in the program (F3.2).
+Native speakers of a language other than English do not automatically fulfill the language requirement; the language must be appropriate to advanced research in the program.

-- A minimum of three graduate seminars (four units each) in the Chinese language field in the department will be required, for a letter grade.
-EA LANG 200 will not count toward the three required seminars.
-The department also encourages students to take a "Materials and Methods" seminar as part of the MA program.
+- A minimum of three CHINESE graduate seminars will be required, for four units and for a letter grade.
+EALANG 200 will not count toward the three required seminars.

-All courses required for the degree must be finished by the last day of the semester in which the student expects the degree to be conferred (F2.3).
+All courses required for the degree must be finished by the last day of the semester in which the student expects the degree to be conferred.

 Students who will need to acquire a second language from scratch to satisfy PhD requirements (q.v.) will be advised to begin work on that language as early as possible.

 An MA thesis, usually based on a previous research paper and limited to 50 pages, is required.
 If the MA thesis involves a translation, the translation may be added as an appendix, which will not count toward the page limit.